SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 machine gun kelly

-Machine Gun Kelly is another one of the infamous prisoners of Alcatraz.
-He is listed as inmate number 117.
-His full name is George Kelly Barnes.
+Machine Gun Kelly was another one of the infamous prisoners of Alcatraz, listed as inmate number 117.
+His full name was George Kelly Barnes.

-Kelly raised the stakes of his criminal activity in July of 1933.
-His wife and he kidnapped a wealthy businessman and received ransom from the victim's family.
+Kelly raised the stakes of his criminal activity in July of 1933, when he and his wife kidnapped a wealthy businessman and received ransom from the victim's family.

-His wife and he then ran from state to state to try to avoid capture.
-Three months later they were both captured and eventually were sentenced to life in prison for the crime.
+They then ran as fugitives from state to state.
+Three months later, they were both captured and eventually sentenced to life in prison for the crime.

 In the beginning, Kelly talked and bragged a lot about his crimes to other prisoners of Alcatraz.
 He later became remorseful and began to take responsibility for his actions.

-Kelly spent 17 years as one of the prisoners of Alcatraz.
-He transferred back to Leavenworth in 1951.
-He then died of a heart attack in 1954.
+Kelly spent 17 years among the Alcatraz inmates.
+He was transferred back to Leavenworth in 1951 and died of a heart attack in 1954.

 Henri (Henry) Young

 Henri Young became famous while serving time on the island.
-He murdered a fellow inmate, Rufus McCain, while both were serving time on the island.
+He murdered fellow inmate Rufus McCain.

-Other prisoners consider Young as one of the toughest and meanest inmates ever to step foot inside its doors.
-He grew up very poor with parents that fought a lot.
-His parents broke up when he was only 14 which damaged him for life.
+Other prisoners considered Young as one of the toughest and meanest inmates ever to step foot inside its doors.
+He had grown up very poor with parents who fought a lot and separated when he was only 14, which damaged him for life.

 Young's life of crime began at the age of 17 when he began stealing.
 After years of crime, he was caught for robbing a bank with friends in 1934 at the age of 23.